janus926/bench-utils/README.md

 ### timestampable.timestamp(event)
 ### timestampable.reset()
 ### timestampable.toString()
-The output list time differences between each event and the first one.
+The output list time differences from each event to the first one.